khaitran22/VaeDiff-DocRE/README.md

 > Document-level Relation Extraction (DocRE) aims to identify relationships between entity pairs within a document.
 However, most existing methods assume a uniform label distribution, resulting in suboptimal performance on real-world, imbalanced datasets.
 To tackle this challenge, we propose a novel data augmentation approach using generative models to enhance data from the embedding space.
 Our method leverages the Variational Autoencoder (VAE) architecture to capture all relation-wise distributions formed by entity pair representations and augment data for underrepresented relations.
 To better capture the multi-label nature of DocRE, we parameterize the VAE’s latent space with a Diffusion Model.
 Additionally, we introduce a hierarchical training framework to integrate the proposed VAE-based augmentation module into DocRE systems.
 Experiments on two benchmark datasets demonstrate that our method outperforms state-of-the-art models, effectively addressing the long-tail distribution problem in DocRE.

 ## Acknowledgement
-The work uses released code from following papers.
+The work partially uses released code from following papers.
 Thanks author for their works!
 ```
 [1] Tan, Q., He, R., Bing, L., & Ng, H. T. (2022).
 Document-Level Relation Extraction with Adaptive Focal Loss and Knowledge Distillation.
 Findings of the Association for Computational Linguistics: ACL 2022.